joshuadanpeterson/nvim/README.md

 ## Contribution

-Contributions are warmly welcomed.
-Feel free to fork the repository, make your changes, and submit a pull request to enhance this configuration further.
+Feel free to fork the repository and make your changes.

 ## Acknowledgements